RadValentin/postcss-prefix-selector/README.md

 ## Options

 It's possible to avoid prefixing some selectors by using the `exclude` option which takes an array of selectors as a parameter.

+In cases where you may want to use the prefix differently for different selectors, it is also possible to customize prefixing based on the un-prefixed selector by adding the `transform` option.

 [npm-image]: https://img.shields.io/npm/v/postcss-prefix-selector.svg?style=flat-square